StefanoAnzolut/business-guide/source/account/visualsignature.rst

 ..
 NOTE::
    If any of these customisation options are not available to you, your current plan might not support it.
-Please contact our support team for assistance: support@skribble.com.
+Please contact our support team at support@skribble.com.